Join or Sign In

 There may be a big fight in the present, too, as it looks like adult Shauna has decided to take on the whole world by herself — with her husband and daughter now out of the picture, Shauna has lost the two people who had kept her grounded in the years since she'd returned from the wilderness, and the other survivors can tell that's not a good thing.
 We saw the deaths of two of the survivors in Season 3, and it's likely that Season 4 will also have a body count in the present-day storyline.

 Meanwhile, we still have a massive wild card in the form of Walter, who's been up to something since the day he met Misty in Season 2.
 After Misty pushed Walter away in Season 3, he clearly kept busy doing something related to the main plot, but we still don't have any clue what it is or what his deal might be.
-Hopefully we'll learn something in Season 4.
+Presumably, all will finally be revealed in Season 4.

 All three existing seasons of Yellowjackets are available to stream on Paramount+ with Showtime.